 Savers are rewarded

-The last decade’s band aid has helped people borrow without much or any interest.
-However, it has meant that savers have struggled along with almost no interest on their money.
+The last decade’s band-aid has helped people borrow without much or any interest.
+However, it has meant that savers have struggled with almost no interest in their money.
 When you keep your money in the bank, you are rewarded with a certain interest.
 Naturally, if the national interest rate is low (close to zero), then you’re getting nothing back.
 When the interest rate spikes up, that will be passed onto you.
 If your money is safely in a savings account, you’ll get an extra injection of interest.
 Lucky you.

 The interest rate increase will have a ripple effect throughout the financial industry.
 Businesses that have borrowed money will suddenly see an enormous rise in interest.
 That will throw their accounts into a frenzy.
 That will worry investors, which will send the stock prices into a freefall.
 As companies and individuals begin to adapt to the new rates, things will level out.
 In fact, it means that big business can flourish again.
 However, there will be a period of instability and volatile share prices in the months following.

 On the other hand, the government assures us the interest hike will increase job opportunities.
 It will help businesses get back on their feet, generate more income, and create new jobs.
 So, now you know what to expect!